We've moved! Our new office is located at 911 Center Street in downtown Santa Cruz.

 SC Biker

-The HWY 17 wildlife tunnel at Laurel Curve will provide long-ranging wildlife — most notably Santa Cruz mountain lions — with safe passage under the heavily trafficked highway.
-A 10-year long research project began in 2012 between the UCSC Puma Project and Pathways for Wildlife and the Land Trust.
-The project collected information from collared pumas, wildlife cameras, and animal-vehicle collision data.
-Deer, bobcats, foxes, and mountain lions have all been caught on camera trying to cross.
+The HWY 17 wildlife tunnel at Laurel Curve provides long-ranging wildlife — most notably black-tailed deer and mountain lions — with safe passage under the heavily trafficked highway.
+The UCSC Puma Project and Pathways for Wildlife used information from collared pumas, wildlife cameras, and animal-vehicle collision data to determine this area as the optimal location for a wildlife crossing.
+Their report garnered support and buy-in from Caltrans, elected officials, several major funders, and the surrounding community.

-A five-year study identified Laurel Curve as the ideal location for the crossing.
-In 2014 the Land Trust took the first step by protecting a 10-acre property off Laurel Road.
-The Land Trust has since protected an additional 790 acres around the site.
+In 2014 the Land Trust took the first step by protecting a 10-acre property off Laurel Road, eventually protecting 790 acres around the site.

 Available Activities